Mission Viejo Dog Bite Lawyers

 - Animal control officers from time to time carelessly permit a acknowledged risky dog to wander the area, ultimately resulting in severe injuries to a person.

 - Police now and then inattentively let their working cannines maul suspects or even bite people other than suspects.

 - Employers may be held responsible for likely injuries incurred by canines belonging to staff and used in the course of their work.
 The point for legal blame is simply based on being the employer, not on distraction.

-The Mission Viejo dog bite personal injury lawyers of Bisnar Chase Personal Injury Attorneys, have represented over 6,000 clients.
-We stand ready to assist you.
 Call us at 949-203-3814 or contact us for more information or a free consultation.